svtk/AtomicKotlinCourse/Object-Oriented Programming/Upcasting/Exercise 3/task.md

 Next, implement `tryFight(x: Fight)`, `trySwim(x: Swim)`, `tryFly(x: Fly)`,
-and `doAction(x: ActionCharacter)`, so that each function calls the member function available to its parameter and displays its result on the console.
+and `doAction(x: ActionCharacter)`, so that each function calls the member function available to its parameter and traces its result using the method `trace()`.

 In `main()`, make a `Hero` object and pass it to each of the functions `tryFight()`, `trySwim()`, `tryFly()`, and `doAction()`.
 Run `main()` to check